 Urged on by his impatient father and under huge pressure from the press, Charles finally proposed marriage.
 In a pre-wedding interview, when asked if they were in love, Diana answered with mock reprobation "of course", while Charles made his famous and telling reply, "Whatever love is".
 The couple were married at St. Paul's Cathedral on 29 July 1981, in a televised ceremony, which provided the nation with all the pomp and pageantry expected of a royal wedding.Charles and Diana

 Their stormy union produced two sons, Prince William, born on 21 June, 1982 and Prince Henry, known as Harry, on 15 September, 1984.
 The much needed heir and spare to the throne.
 The couple were ill matched from the start, Diana, an insecure young woman, desperately needed reassurance and attention as she struggled to adjust to her bewildering new role in the royal spotlight.

-Both parties in the marriage indulged in extra marital affairs.
+Both parties in the marriage indulged in extramarital affairs.
 Andrew Morton's book 'Diana Her True Story', exposed to the public the true and shocking state of affairs within the royal marriage.
-Charles was convinced of Diana's underhand involvement in the production of the book, which lead to their further estrangement.
+Charles was convinced of Diana's underhand involvement in the production of the book, which leads to their further estrangement.

-Charles has in the past expressed a wish to reign as George VII, his last Christian name and to be known as Defender of Faith, in a modern multi cultured Britain, rather than the traditional Defender of the Faith, a title which dates from the Reformation.
+Charles has in the past expressed a wish to reign as George VII, his last Christian name and to be known as Defender of Faith, in a modern multi-cultured Britain, rather than the traditional Defender of the Faith, a title that dates from the Reformation.